AnimMouse/animmouse-website/content/post/my-asn-journey-configuring-bgp-on-vps.md

 The BGP router ID is a 4-byte unique identifier of a BGP router in an AS.
 It is formatted like an IPv4 address. (`0.0.0.0` to `255.255.255.255`)\
 If your VPS already has an IPv4 address, you can use your VPS's IPv4 address as a router ID.
 If your VPS does not have an IPv4 address, you can use my own conventions:

-1. Use your ASN number for the 1st and 2nd octet, and choose your own number for the 3rd and 4th octet.\
+1. Use 0, 10, 127, or 240-255 as the 1st octet, since those are reserved IPv4 address, and use your ASN number for the 2nd and 3rd octet, and choose your own number for the 4th octet.\
-Example: My ASN is AS215150, the 1st and 2nd octet is `215.150`, then I can increment by 1 the 3rd and 4th octet like this `215.150.0.0` or generate a random number like this `215.150.247.224`.\
+Example: My ASN is AS215150, the 2nd and 3rd octet is `215.150`, then I choose a number for the 4th octet like this `10.215.150.0` or generate a random number like this `10.215.150.247`.\
-If your ASN's 1st or 2nd octet is higher than 256 like AS200879, you can limit the big number to 256 like this `200.256.0.0` or just generate a random number for the big number like this `200.247.0.0`.
+If your ASN's 1st or 2nd octet is higher than 256 like AS200879, you can limit the big number to 256 like this `10.200.256.0` or just generate a random number for the big number like this `10.200.247.0`.

 2. Generate a random number.
-Use 10 as the 1st octet, and generate a random number for the 2nd, 3rd and 4th octet like this `10.215.150.247`.
+Use 0, 10, 127, or 240-255 as the 1st octet, and generate a random number for the 2nd, 3rd and 4th octet like this `10.215.150.247`.

 ## Set up BGP on your VPS